awsdocs/amazon-sagemaker-developer-guide/doc_source/studio.md

 An experiment is a collection of machine learning iterations called trials\.
 A trial is a set of steps called trial components\.
 A trial takes a combination of inputs such as a dataset, an algorithm, and parameters, and produces specific outputs such as a model, metrics, and checkpoints\.

-SageMakerExperiment tracking enables both SageMaker automated tracking of model training, tuning, and evaluation jobs, and API\-enabled tracking of experiments done locally on SageMaker Studio notebooks\.
+SageMaker Experiment tracking enables both SageMaker automated tracking of model training, tuning, and evaluation jobs, and API\-enabled tracking of experiments done locally on SageMaker Studio notebooks\.
 Customers can use the tracked data to reconstruct an experiment, incrementally build on experiments conducted by peers, and trace model lineage for compliance and audit verifications\.

 For more information, see [Manage Machine Learning with Amazon SageMaker Experiments](experiments.md)\.